Cathedral of St. Michael and St. Gudula: Falcons in the cathedral

-At the end of the 1990s, Brussels ornithologists discovered a couple of peregrine falcons hibernating on top of the cathedral's towers.
-In 2001, ornithologists of the Royal Belgian Institute of Natural Sciences (RBINS) in association with the Fonds d'Intervention pour les Rapaces (FIR); a French association dedicated to the protection of raptors, installed a laying-nest on the edifice in an attempt to encourage nest-building.
-This laying-nest was never used, but in the spring of 2004, a pair of falcons nested on a balcony on top of the cathedral’s northern tower.
+At the end of the 1990s, local ornithologists discovered a couple of peregrine falcons roosting on top of the cathedral's towers.
+In 2001, ornithologists of the Royal Belgian Institute of Natural Sciences (RBINS) in association with the Fonds d'Intervention pour les Rapaces (FIR), a French association dedicated to the protection of raptors, installed a laying-nest on the edifice in an attempt to encourage nest-building.
+This laying-nest was never used, but in the spring of 2004, a pair of falcons nested on a balcony on top of the cathedral's northern tower.
 At the beginning of March, the female laid three eggs.

-As a result of watching the three chicks perform acrobatic feats on the cathedral’s gargoyles, at the end of May 2004, the project "Falcons for everyone" was developed by the RBINS in association with the Commission Ornithologique de Watermael-Boitsfort.
+As a result of watching the three chicks perform acrobatic feats on the cathedral's gargoyles, at the end of May 2004, the project "Falcons for everyone" was developed by the RBINS in association with the Commission Ornithologique de Watermael-Boitsfort.
 The project installed cameras with a live video stream on their website.

 Administration

-The Cathedral of St. Michael and St. Gudula serves as the co-cathedral of the Archbishop of Mechelen–Brussels, the Primate of Belgium, who is currently Archbishop Jozef De Kesel.
+The Cathedral of St. Michael and St. Gudula serves as the co-cathedral of the Archbishop of Mechelen–Brussels, the Primate of Belgium, who is currently Archbishop Luc Terlinden.
 Due to its location in the national capital, it is often used for Catholic ceremonies of national interest, such as royal marriages and state funerals.
 For example, in 1999, it was the setting for the wedding of Prince Philippe and Mathilde d'Udekem d'Acoz.
-Other official ceremonies organised in the cathedral include the Te Deum on Belgian National Day, attended by the King and other dignitaries.
+Other official ceremonies organised in the cathedral include the Te Deum on Belgian National Day, attended by the king and other dignitaries.